 Cuba and His Teddy Bear

-Play Circle is an intimate public workshop by The AIDS Plays Project in which audiences are invited into the rehearsal room.
+Play Circle was an intimate public workshop by The AIDS Plays Project in which audiences are invited into the rehearsal room.
 Performed with the cast seated amongst the audience, the reading blurs the line between performers and spectators, creating a unique shared experience.
-After the reading, audiences are invited to join a discussion about the play and its writer, guided by a guest director.
+After the reading, audiences were invited to join a discussion about the play and its writer, guided by a guest director.

 Sometimes little lambs gotta be sacrificed so God can be revealed.